 It depends on the doll.
-If it’s in mint condition and you have a special edition, limited edition, or prototype Barbie, it can be worth a lot of money.
+It can be worth a lot of money if it’s in mint condition and you have a special edition, limited edition, or prototype Barbie.

-You can find out how much your doll is worth by going to an online auction website like eBay and doing some research on how much other collectors are selling their vintage Barbies for.
+You can find out how much your doll is worth by going to an online auction website like eBay and researching how much other collectors are selling their vintage Barbies for.

 What is the most expensive collector Barbie doll?

 The most valuable Barbie is the 1959 Barbie.
-The most valuable ones are the 1959 Barbies in their original boxes with all of their accessories.
-An original Barbie from this time period is worth around $7,000 to $10,000.
+The most valuable is the 1959 Barbies in their original boxes with all their accessories.
+An original Barbie from this time is worth around $7,000 to $10,000.

 It’s an exciting time for all Barbie collectors now that she has just celebrated her 60th birthday!
-Vintage Barbie dolls are always in demand, and collectors are constantly on the lookout for rare and discontinued items.
+Vintage Barbie dolls are always in demand, and collectors are constantly looking for rare and discontinued items.
 I hope this article has helped you to identify your own Vintage Barbie collection so that you can add it to your collection of Barbie dolls.
 Happy collecting!

 Fashion doll clothes designer and stylist.
 15 years experience in sewing and design.
 7 years of collecting Integrity Toys and Barbie dolls.